-If you know the density of a certain medium, you can enter the determined real density in this menu item to correct the measured value.
+If you know the level at a certain height, you can enter in this menu item the determined real level to correct the measured value.
 The function shifts the linearization curve to this determined point.

-The measurement can thus be adapted exactly to the conditions in the tube.
+With this procedure the measurement can be adapted exactly to the conditions in the vessel.